Arthur Eichengrün: Aspirin

 Walter Sneader based his claims that Eichengrün both invented the process for synthesizing aspirin and oversaw its clinical testing on old and newly released archived materials, including letters, patents, and lab work.
-He found that Hoffman was not credited with inventing the process for synthesizing Aspirin in any documents prior to 1934, 37 years after its initial synthesis.
+He found that Hoffmann was not credited with inventing the process for synthesizing Aspirin in any documents prior to 1934, 37 years after its initial synthesis.
 Further he found reason to doubt the footnote's credibility, not just for being published during the "Aryanization" period of Nazi Germany, but for its inaccurate claims about the testing of salicylic acid derivates other than acetyl ester.
 The vague reference did not specify which derivatives were tested, but claimed they had been discovered earlier but had been synthesized for "other purposes".
 No indication was given of what the others were, but in 1899 Heinrich Dreser, head of the experimental pharmacology laboratory at Elberfeld, named them in a publication as propionyl, butyryl, valeryl, and benzoyl salicylic acids.
 He further alluded to these derivatives in 1907 and again in 1918.
 However, the assertion that these salicylic acid derivates had been synthesized for non-therapeutic reasons is demonstrably false.
 Hoffmann's colleague Otto Bonhoeffer (who also worked under Eichengrün) had been awarded a US and UK patent in 1900 for several of these compounds.
 The patents indicate that the derivatives were prepared for the exact purpose of finding a salicylic acid derivative with therapeutic value.
 Sneader concluded that because of this error the 1934 footnote is unreliable.

+However Bayer dismissed Sneader claims asserting Hoffman invention of the Aspirin.
+According to Bayer, Hoffmann and Eichengrün were colleagues of equal standing at Bayer, not in a hierarchical relationship.
+This undermines Sneader's claim that Hoffmann worked under Eichengrün's direction.
+Numerous documents, including Hoffmann's laboratory journal entry from August 10, 1897, explicitly record his synthesis of ASA, providing clear evidence of his role in this pivotal discovery.
+Additionally, Hoffmann is recognized as the inventor in the American patent for ASA, filed in 1899.
+Notably, Eichengrün never contested this acknowledgment during his tenure at Bayer, further solidifying Hoffmann’s claim to the invention.
+Eichengrün’s assertions lack timely credibility, as he did not claim credit for the synthesis until 1949—more than 50 years after Hoffmann's documented work.
+This delay raises questions about the validity of his late claims to authorship.
+Furthermore, the narrative suggesting that Eichengrün's Jewish background led to the suppression of his contributions lacks substantive evidence.
+Throughout his career, Eichengrün was a successful inventor with numerous patents and never demanded recognition for ASA during his time at Bayer.